 New Mexico Pistachios

 Our New Mexico pistachios will make you wonder where they’ve been all your life.
 Lightly roasted and salted to bring out their sweet delicious flavor, they are insanely addictive.
-You’ve been warned.Find at our Peach Stops!
+You’ve been warned.Find the truck!

 Pistachio trees grow best in desert-like climates such as Alamogordo, New Mexico where our pistachios are grown.
 These desert-dwelling trees don’t produce quality pistachios for the first 20 years of their life and have been known to live for hundreds of years in the sandy, loam soil.